Non-Markovian Memory Strength Bounds Quantum Process Recoverability

-While Thm.~\ref{thm:recovery} is valid for multi-time observables, often all that is required is the density operator as function of time.
-An immediate corollary of Thm.~\ref{thm:recovery}, proven in Appendix~\ref{app:cor2}, is a bound on its error: \begin{cor} Let $\rho_j^{(x_M)}$ be the true density operator at any time $t_j \in F$ following outcome $x_M$ of $\mathcal{J}_M$ applied to the memory, and ${\rho'}^{(x_M)}_j$ be the simulated one.
-Then we have:
+While Thm.~\ref{thm:recovery} applies to multi-time observables, often one only requires the time-evolved density operator; a corollary bounds its prediction error: \begin{cor} Let $\rho_j^{(x_M)}$ be the true density operator at any time $t_j \in F$ following outcome $x_M$ of $\mathcal{J}_M$ applied to the memory, and ${\rho'}^{(x_M)}_j$ be the approximated one.
+Then: